Prestigious honours for Manchester physicists

 Also this week Dr Radha Boya was one of five scientists honoured with the L’Oreal-UNESCO Fellowship for Women in Science.
 The programme recognises the achievements of exceptional female scientists across the globe and awards them with fellowships to help further their research.

 At an awards ceremony in London on Thursday 4 May Dr Boya said: “I owe my success to the women in my life.”

 Dr. Boya is a Leverhulme early career fellow and Dame Kathleen Ollerenshaw fellow at The University of Manchester, where she is establishing a new research group exploring the fundamentals and applications of atomic scale nanocapillaries.

-After completing her PhD in 2012 in JNCASR, India with recognition of ‘Best Thesis’, she has been funded through a series of highly competitive and prestigious fellowships, including Indo-US pre- and postdoctoral, Marie Curie international fellowships.
+After completing her PhD in 2012 in JNCASR, India with recognition of ‘Best Thesis’, she has been funded through a series of highly competitive and prestigious international fellowships, including Indo-US pre- and postdoctoral, as well as European Union's Marie Sklodowska-Curie fellowships.
 She has published 37 papers including the journals of Nature and Science and holds three patents.